KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 An immutable log of article deletion events.
 Articles are only considered deleted when the deletion timestamp is later than any publish actions.
 This means articles can be 'undeleted' by re-publishing them.
-In a log orientated database no data is every truly removed.
-This is something you'll have to take into account if you're handling sensitive data.
+No data is ever truly removed.

 {% highlight sql %}
 CREATE TABLE logblog.article_deletion (